Making sense of nonequilibrium current fluctuations: A molecular motor example: Making sense of the nonlinear regime

 Each equivalence class determines a curve in the space $(p_1,p_2)$ that goes through an equilibrium dynamics and crosses each current and affinity isolines only once (Fig. \ref{fig3}a).
 We thus visually verify that, when varying parameters along one of the equivalence class, the current and affinity are uniquely defined.
 In addition, this leads to a current response function that is antisymmetric and reaches the minimal and maximal possible currents (Fig. \ref{fig3}b).
 The symmetry of $J^\alpha$ arises directly from the fact that both a dynamics and its time-reversal belongs to the same equivalence class.\\

 So why are these equivalence classes special?
-After all, there are many ways to partition the space of parameters.
-What is interesting about this decomposition is that it emerges from the {\it intrinsic dynamics} of the system (specifically from the behavior of the matrix $P\circ P^T$, see Appendix for details).
+After all, the space of parameters can be partitioned in many ways.
+What is interesting about this decomposition is that it emerges from the {\it intrinsic dynamics} of the system (specifically from the behavior of the matrix $(P\circ P^T)^{(1/2)}$ where $P^{(1/2)}$ denotes the elementwise exponentiation, see Appendix for details).
 And, even more importantly, it brings new properties that are only valid when using this decomposition.
 This is what I will demonstrate next.